SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Info: Owner only.
 Reloads all of the cogs of this bot, so you don't have to restart it for every little change.

 **%reminder** `<time> <message>`
     Info: Reminds you about something.
-Please keep in mind that this command is fairly simple and thus if the bot gets restarted your reminder will get lost.
 Time is in a shortened format with any number and d/h/m/s.
 Minimum duration is 30 seconds, maximum is 30 days.
-    Example: `%reminder 10h get that thing done you wanted to get done`
+    Example: `%reminder 10h20m get that thing done you wanted to get done`
-    Aliases: remindme
+    Aliases: remindme, newreminder, newremindme

 **%removerole** `<@user> <role>`
     Info: Admin only.
 Removes a role from a User.
 Mention the User or use User ID, for the Role the bot just takes the closest match.